Team17 Returns with a Rage In Raging Justice

 Roar Coughed up yet another feature picture of us here, Roar to the left and me in the middle.

-Raging Justice is a 2 player Local Co-op game where you can choose from 3 different characters, for some reason the game hasn’t got an online mode and there ain’t a 3 player mode either.
+Raging Justice is a 2-player Local Co-op game where you can choose from 3 different characters.
+For some reason, the game doesn’t have an online mode, and there ain’t a 3-player mode either.

 The third one (Ashley King) is the youngest of the lot and the one umm i like the most…

-I and Roar played online Co-op thanks to PlaySHARE function on the PS4, no lag what so ever and as always everything went smooth, this PlayStation 4 feature never get enough credit if you ask me.
+Roar and I played online Co-op thanks to PlayShare function on the PS4, no lag whatsoever and as always, everything went smoothly.
+This PlayStation 4 feature never gets enough credit if you ask me.

-Most games back in the day was either too hard and short, or too easy and long, Raging Justice is like most hard ones and once you manage to master it, well then it ends up being a wee bit too short with its 8 levels.
+Most games back in the day were either too hard and short or too easy and long.
+Raging Justice is like most hard ones, and once you manage to master it, well then it ends up being a wee bit too short with its 8 levels.

 With that said, it ended up much easier for two reasons, we played in co-op it and we played at Easy as we wanted to have fun and get better at the game before getting our ass kicked.

-There’s a unique feature in it too, arresting criminals, knock them out until they see stars and then cuff em, best of all with this feature is that it gives you a much-needed health boost.
+There’s a unique feature in it too: arresting criminals, knocking them out until they see stars and then cuffing them.
+Best of all, this feature is that it gives you a much-needed health boost.

 The challenges can be everything from beating the level within a time limit to arresting bad guys, more about that later on.